Kinross: Location and transport

-The site of the original Pre-Reformation parish church and churchyard are located down a small wynd overlooking Loch Leven, a little away from the town.
+The site of the original Pre-Reformation parish church and churchyard is down a small wynd overlooking Loch Leven, a little away from the town.
 The church was dedicated to St. Serf and was under control of Dunfermline Abbey.
 Noteworthy ministers included John Colden from 1593 to 1640 and his son George Colden who served until 1665.
 The notorious Henry Christie was minister of Kinross 1679–89.

-Rev Robert McGill served 1698 until 1726 and recorded supernatural events in the manse in 1718.
-Rev Robert Stark was initially unpopular but served 1732 to 1783.
+Rev Robert McGill served from 1698 until 1726, and recorded supernatural events in the manse in 1718.
+Rev Robert Stark was initially unpopular but served from 1732 to 1783.

 Kinross was originally linked by railway to Perthshire, Fife and Clackmannanshire until the rail links gradually disappeared.
 At one time three independent railway companies had their termini at the town.
-The Fife and Kinross Railway came from the east, the Kinross-shire Railway came from the south and The Devon Valley Railway came from the west.
-Kinross Junction railway station once stood on the line between Perth and Edinburgh, which was closed to make way for construction of the M90 motorway.
-Since this time, many people working within a commuting radius of Kinross have settled in the town owing to its central location and local amenities.
+The Fife and Kinross Railway came from the east, the Kinross-shire Railway came from the south and the Devon Valley Railway came from the west.
+Kinross Junction railway station stood on the main line between Perth and Edinburgh, but this was closed in 1970 to make way for construction of the M90 motorway.
+Since then, many people working within a commuting radius of Kinross have settled in the town owing to its central location and local amenities.
 Locals and Members of the Scottish Parliament (MSPs) have also asked the Scottish Government to publish a Feasibility Study into re-establishing the Perth–Edinburgh Direct Rail Link.
 As of 2021, no such document has been published.

 Kinross is served by local and long-distance bus services including Megabus services M90, M91 and M92 which call at the Sainsbury's Park & Ride site off Junction 6 of the M90 motorway.

 Tourism

 The burgh is located on the shores of Loch Leven.
-There are boat trips around the loch and to Loch Leven Castle where Mary, Queen of Scots was held prisoner in 1567.
+There are boat trips around the loch and to Lochleven Castle, where Mary, Queen of Scots was held prisoner in 1567.

-Up to 2014 the annual T in the Park music festival. which was officially replaced by TRNSMT festival in Glasgow Green, was held nearby, at the former RAF Balado Bridge airfield.
-RAF Balado Bridge was also the locale of a now decommissioned NATO ICBM early warning radar and up until the late 1950s was a training base for the Royal Air Force.
+Up to 2014 the annual T in the Park music festival, which was officially replaced by TRNSMT festival in Glasgow Green, was held nearby, at the former RAF Balado Bridge airfield.
+This was also the location of a now decommissioned NATO ICBM early warning radar, and until the late 1950s was a training base for the Royal Air Force.

 Climate

-As with most of the British Isles, Kinross has an oceanic climate (Köppen: Cfb).
+Kinross has an oceanic climate (Köppen: Cfb).